JinhaiZ/awesome-TB/README.md

 [how to contribute](https://github.com/Nairolf21/awesome-TB/blob/master/CONTRIBUTING.md)
 page.

-## Everything is public, it is not risky ?
-What happens if TB doesn't like this page ?
+## What happens if TB doesn't like this page ?

-There is two different results.
+Everything is public, it is not risky ?
+There is two different answers.
 Either nobody cares about this page, and nobody wants to be involved in this project.
 If it's the case, nobody will see what I'm doing on Github.
 I will certainly continue to write things I learn on Github, for myself, and school will not care so much.
 Either you are interested by *sharing knowledge* and *help each other*.
 In this case, maybe I will give the project private, or, maybe, we can migrate to another platform, as [Gitlab](https://about.gitlab.com/) and ask resel to install one instance in servers.

 So, don't worry ;)